 A staff member may not report for duty or remain on duty requiring the performance of duties covered under this policy while having an alcohol concentration of 0.02 or greater.

 Alcohol Possession and On-Duty Use of Alcohol

-A staff member may not possess or use alcohol while on duty or while operating a commercial motor vehicle.
+A staff member may not possess or use alcohol while operating a commercial motor vehicle while on duty.

 Pre-Duty Use of Alcohol

 A staff member may not operate a commercial motor vehicle within four hours after using alcohol.
-An on-call staff member who consumes alcohol within four hours of being called in must acknowledge the use of alcohol and may not report for duty.
+An on-call staff member who consumes alcohol within four hours of being called in must acknowledge alcohol use and may not report for duty.

 Alcohol Use Following an Accident